The City University of New York/Professional Staff Congress

 - An eligible applicant may apply for and be given multiple awards in one grant-year (which runs September 1 and August 31) but the total of those awards cannot not exceed $3,000.

-- An eligible applicant can propose an activity that costs more than $3,000, but the maximum possible award will not exceed $3,000.
+- If eligible applicant proposes an activity that costs more than $3,000, and the Committee approves the request, the maximum possible award will not exceed $3,000.

 - Preference is given to applicants who have not yet received awards from the HEO-CLT Professional Development Fund.